-A variety of restaurants in Ocean Village include those selling Chinese and Indian food.
+A variety of restaurants in Ocean Village include those selling pizza and Indian food.
 The Sunborn floating hotel in the Marina has restaurants and bars open to the public.
-The Sky restaurant and bar on the seventh floor has Mediterranean views and the La Sala restaurant and bar, with its stylish retro decor, has a fantastic cruise liner atmosphere that is reminiscent of the past.
+The restaurant and bar on the seventh floor has Mediterranean views and the La Sala restaurant and bar, with its stylish retro decor, has a fantastic cruise liner atmosphere that is reminiscent of the past.

 Next Page | Facts | Gallery